School of Arts & Humanities

 - Complete the prospective musical theatre student form.

 - Email a link to your video recorded audition to email@example.com.
 This link may be to a YouTube video or to a downloadable video file via Google Drive or DropBox.
 The deadline for submitting the video link is February 26, 2021.

 Other Scholarship Opportunities

-All scholarship awards from the Musical Theatre Program become part of the total institutional package offered by the college to the student.
-Other college scholarship and financial aid opportunities can be found at www.milligan.edu/SFS.
+All scholarship awards from the Musical Theatre Program become part of the total institutional package offered by the University to the student.
+Other University scholarship and financial aid opportunities can be found at www.milligan.edu/SFS.